kronihias/mcfx/README.md

 mcfx_filter
 --------------
-filter each channel with the same low/high cut, peak filter and high/low shelf filter settings
+filter each channel with the same low/high cut, peak filter and high/low shelf filter settings, frequency analyzer that displays a sum of all channels

 low and high pass: 2nd order butterworth filter or 2x 2nd order butterworth cascaded (resulting in linkwitz riley characteristic) for use as x-over network plus 2x parametric filter +- 18dB